spmonahan/constructable-stylesheets-webpack/README.md

 0. `yarn`: install deps
 1. `yarn webpack`: build the app
-2. `yarn serve`: server the app
+2. `yarn serve`: serve the app

 ## Background

-Essentially the goal is to be able to the following (pseudo code ahead!):
+Essentially the goal is to be able do the following (pseudo code ahead!):

 ```jsx
 // A React component